mmalczak/recrutation/README.md

     * server
         Simulates the dynamic process.
 The IP of the server should be 20.0.0.1/32.
 However this address is used for communication with the host machine.
-Therefore, the addres of the server is 20.0.0.2/32
+Therefore, the address of the server is 20.0.0.2/32

     * client
         Monitors and controls the dynamic process

     * zaklocenie
-        Produces the traffic for the server in order to disturbe its correct operation
+        Produces the traffic for the server in order to disturb its correct operation

     * fw_router
-        Serves as the router and as firewall and copies the traffic for the snort module.
+        Serves as the router and firewall and copies the traffic for the snort module.
 Firewall rules are configured by the snort module.

     * snort